Christian Church (Disciples of Christ)

-The Christian Church (Disciples of Christ) (Note: The full name of the denomination, "Christian Church (Disciples of Christ)", includes the parenthetical phrase.) is a mainline Protestant Christian denomination in the United States and Canada.
-The denomination started with the Restoration Movement during the Second Great Awakening, first existing during the 19th century as a loose association of churches working toward Christian unity.
-These slowly structuralized through missionary societies, regional associations, and an international convention.
-In 1968, the Disciples of Christ officially adopted a denominational structure.
-At that time, a group of churches left in order to remain nondenominational.
+The Christian Church (Disciples of Christ) (Note: The full name of the denomination includes the parenthetical phrase.) is a Christian denomination in the United States and Canada.
+The denomination started with the Restoration Movement during the Second Great Awakening, first existing during the 19th century as a loose association of churches working towards Christian unity, then slowly forming quasi-denominational structures through missionary societies, regional associations, and an international convention.
+In 1968, the Disciples of Christ officially adopted a denominational structure at which time a group of churches left to remain nondenominational.